Super Lawyers - Badge

 While less common, punitive damages are sometimes available in food poisoning cases.
 These damages are in addition to economic and non-economic damages and are designed to punish the supplier or manufacturer for gross negligence or misconduct.

 Establishing liability is an important part of a personal injury case.
-If you were served undercooked beef or raw meat at a restaurant and later developed food poisoning, you may no longer have the evidence.
-Many food poisoning victims may not even know the cause of their symptoms but may suspect food poisoning.
+If you were served raw or undercooked meat at a restaurant and later developed food poisoning, you may no longer have the evidence.
+Many food poisoning victims may not even know the cause of their symptoms, but may suspect food poisoning.

 Some evidence is necessary since your lawyer must prove the responsible party was negligent or reckless.
 Proof of negligence may include the contaminated food, photos or videos of the staff not properly handling the food, or copies of your medical records.

-When it comes to proving food poisoning, you need a personal injury law firm with experience handling these case types.
+When it comes to proving food poisoning, you need a personal injury law firm with experience handling these cases.
 Your legal team will evaluate your legal recourse options and help determine the best legal route.

-What You Should Do After Getting Food Poisoning
+What Should You Do After Getting Food Poisoning in Illinois?

 Understandably, most people are focused on their health and well-being after the start of food poisoning symptoms.
 However, taking certain steps can help protect your legal rights if you decide to pursue compensation later.